xmindltd/xmind-sdk-js/docs/en.md

   .add({title: 'subtopic 1'})
   .add({title: 'subtopic 2'})

-   // add a note text on `main topic 1`
+   // add a text note on `main topic 1`
   .note('This is a note attached on main topic 1')

   // add a marker flag on `subtopic 1` .on(topic.cid('subtopic 1'))
   .marker(marker.week('fri'))

-   // add a summary component that contains two subtopics .summary({title: 'subtopic summary', include: topic.cid('subtopic 2')})
+   // add a component of the summary that contains two subtopics .summary({title: 'subtopic summary', include: topic.cid('subtopic 2')})

 zipper.save().then(status => status && console.log('Saved /tmp/MyFirstMap.xmind'));